 The beauty of this flavorful & nutritious black bean taco recipe is that you can customize it to your liking.
 Feel free to experiment with different toppings and create your own flavor adventure.

-I like to put a few topping options out in small bowls and let everyone build their own, but I encourage everyone to top their taco with the healthy avocado cream sauce I included in the printable recipe card below—it's delicious!
+Personally, I like to set out various topping options in small bowls and let everyone build their own taco.
+However, I highly recommend trying the avocado cream sauce included in the printable recipe card below—it adds an extra layer of deliciousness!

 Black Bean Taco Filling

 You need a few simple ingredients for black bean tacos:

 - Black beans: Can’t have black bean tacos without black beans.
 You can use any beans in this dish, but we like black beans.

 - Poblano pepper: Poblano pepper adds great flavor to your tacos, and will give you a boost of vitamin A, iron, calcium, and potassium.
 Most poblanos are mild-to-medium heat.
 Add a jalapeno to make these extra spicy, or switch to a bell pepper for mild tacos.

 - Onion: Red, white, or yellow onion all works here.
 Not only are onions full of vitamins and fiber, but they add essential flavor and texture to black bean tacos.